International Association for Engineering Geology and the Environment: The first years

 At the beginning, the association worked on enhancing the provisional committee to gain full international representation.
 By the end of 1966, the committee was composed as follows: Asher Shadmon (Israel), as president; Marcel Arnould (France), as Secretary; E. Beneo (Italy); V.S.
 Krishnaswamy, R.S.
 Mithal and M.S.
 Balasundaram (India); K. Erguvanli (Turkey); A.M.
 Hull (USA), president of the American Association of Engineering Geologist; E.M.
 Sergeev and N.V.
 Kolomenskij (USSR); Quido Záruba (Czechoslovakia); M.D.
 Ruiz (Brazil); G. Champetier de Ribes (France), as Treasurer.
-Discussions to join the IAEG were still ongoing with representatives of Australia, Japan and Mexico.
+Discussions to join the IAEG were still ongoing with representatives from Australia, Japan and Mexico.

-During the first two years the first statutes were established and a programme of the activities was defined.
-The purposes and goals of the association were defined as follows: "Article 1: The scope of engineering geology covers the applications of earth sciences to engineering, planning, construction, prospecting, testing and processing of related materials"; "Article 2: The aims of the IAEG are to encourage research, training and dissemination of knowledge by developing the international cooperation in its relation to engineering".
+During the first two years the first statutes were established and a program of the activities was defined.
+The purposes and goals of the association were defined as follows: Article 1: "The scope of engineering geology covers the applications of earth sciences to engineering, planning, construction, prospecting, testing and processing of related materials"; Article 2: "The aims of the IAEG are to encourage research, training and dissemination of knowledge by developing the international cooperation in its relation to engineering".

-At the 1967 meeting of the IUGS, a request of affiliation of the IAEG to the IUGS was presented and accepted by the executive committee.
+At the 1967 meeting of the IUGS, a request for affiliation of the IAEG to the IUGS was presented and accepted by the executive committee.
 The decision was ratified unanimously by the general assembly of the IUGS on 23 August 1968 in Prague.

 The first general assembly

-The input from the Czechoslovakian engineering geologist has been noticeable in the first years, especially that of Quido Záruba and Jaroslav Pasek.
+The input from the Czechoslovakian engineering geologists had been noticeable in the first years, especially that of Quido Záruba and Jaroslav Pasek.
 They were together responsible for organizing a section on engineering geology at the XXIII International Geological Congress (IGC) in Prague in 1968, at which they shared the aims of the IAEG.
 They also organised the first scientific symposium of the IAEG in Brno (Czechoslovakia), from 26 to 27 April 1968 and a second symposium during the IGC on "Engineering geology and land planning".

 The first general assembly was held on 23 August 1968 in Prague during the XXIII IGC.
 At the time of the congress, the country was deeply affected by the movement of soviet troops.
-Nevertheless, the general assembly went ahead and the statutes were ratified and an executive committee was elected for a period of four years to replace the provisional committee.
+Nevertheless, the general assembly went ahead, the statutes were ratified and an executive committee was elected for a period of four years to replace the provisional committee.

 The new committee was composed as follows: Quido Záruba (Czechoslovakia), President; Marcel Arnould (France), Secretary General; G. Champetier de Ribes (France), Treasurer; Asher Shadmon (Israel), Past President; L. Calembert (Belgium), Vice-president for Europe; L. Cluff (USA), Vice-president for North America; M.D.
 Ruiz (Brazil), Vice-president for South America; L. Oborn (New Zealand), vice president for Australasia; H. Tanaka (Japan), Vice-president for Asia; a representative from Ghana as vice-president for Africa.
 Other members: N.V.
 Kolomenskij (USSR); A Nemock (Czechoslovakia); J. Janjic (Yugoslavia); R. Glossop (United Kingdom); A. Drucker (Federal Republic of Germany); J.M.
 Crepeau (Canada).

 In addition to the executive committee, three "working groups" were established: